EnviDat/websnap/README.md

   </a>
 </div>

-### Copies files retrieved from an API to a S3 bucket or a local machine.
+### Copies files retrieved from an API to an S3 bucket or a local machine.

 ###